TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/2024-08-10-automating-boolean-based-blind-sql-injection-with-python.md

 This is a good thing for real life engagements: fewer iterations → less traffic → more sneaky → better opsec.

 Normally, binary search relies on three outputs for a test: equals, less-than, and greater-than.
 But it is possible to make do with just two outputs: less-than, and greater-than-or-equals.
-If it’s less, we eliminate the upper half (`high = mid`); otherwise, we eliminate the lower half (`low = mid`).
+If it’s less, we eliminate the upper half; otherwise, we eliminate the lower half.

 ```python
 def binary_search(val: int, low: int, high: int) -> int: